Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 • Reversible and temporary

-• Temporary solution — weight can return if habits don’t stick
+• Temporary — weight may return if habits don’t change

-Think of it as training wheels for your stomach — a tool to help you learn how much food your body really needs.
+Think of it as training wheels for your stomach — helping you understand your body’s true food needs.

 When to Consider Weight Loss Surgery